Our museum is scheduled to reopen on July 1.

 We are—and are surrounded by—stuff.
 Whether it’s the blood in our veins, the oxygen we breathe, or the clothes that keep us warm and dry, our lives are made and shaped by matter, materials, and things.

 But how did we come to know this material world?
 What tools, techniques, and tests help curious people understand the stuff of the world?
 And how has that knowledge in turn influenced our experiences of the world—for better, and sometimes for worse?

 Making Modernity, the Arnold O. Beckman permanent exhibition, is a journey through more than 500 years of scientific inquiry into the material world.
 Visitors will encounter science in the laboratory and factory, in the home and classroom, on television and in books, in the sky and underground.
 This exhibition reveals the scientific understanding of matter and materials behind objects as diverse as party dresses, batteries, and radios.
 It explores the scientific knowledge and technological changes that have given us cleaner air, safer foods, and effective vaccines.

-No matter how much or how little you know about chemistry, Making Modernity will give you a new perspective on the everyday objects around you.
+No matter how much or how little you know about the history of science, Making Modernity will give you new perspectives on the stuff that’s in and around you.